Tungawan: Demographics

-The population of Tungawan is mostly Subanon and Cebuano who are Christian.
+The population of Tungawan are mostly Chavacanos especially the ones concentrated on the southwest border areas near Zamboanga City, they, together with the Subanon, and Cebuano who are Christian, form the majority population.
 However, there is also a significant minority of Tausug and Sama who are Muslim, most of whom live in coastal areas, especially in barangays Looc-Labuan, Linguisan, and Santo Niño.
 Then, Kolibugan people, a Muslim Subanon subgroup, mainly live in barangay Datu Tumanggong.